yearn/tokenized-strategy/SPECIFICATION.md

 Example constraints:
 - Illiquid Strategy: A strategy must join AMM pools, which can be sandwiched by permissionless deposits/withdraws.
 So it only deposits during reports or tend calls from a trusted relay and limits withdraws to the amount of asset currently loose within the contract.
-- Permissioned Version: A strategy decides to only allow a certain address deposit into the vault by overriding maxAvailableDeposit.
+- Permissioned Version: A strategy decides to only allow a certain address deposit into the vault by overriding availableDepositLimit.
 - Risk: A strategist implements an options strategy that can create large positive gains or potentially loose all deposited funds.
 - ...